teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like theirs.
 They directly contributed by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just an average person trying to solve every puzzle that catches my interest.
 I guess some can say "average" is very subjective.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a Problem Solver.

+## Growing Pains
+“Never miss a good chance to shut up.”
+― Will Rogers

+I have lived in Chicago for about a month and a half (give or take).
+It is very fun, but I am starting to miss Texas.
+I am missing things like: family, cheap drinks at sports bars, and friends.
+It is tough starting over in a distant location.
+It is also tough finding good prices for drinks around here.

+Today I realized that staring is the first sign of loneliness, or perhaps the desire for a social interaction.
+I find it baffling how nonverbal signs can tell the truth about how one feels, despite whatever words are said.
+For example, someone staring at another person might feel awkward and say "I'm sorry", however they are not sorry, but instead they want to communicate.
+They just don't know what to say (the social notion that communication has to be filled with words).

+But not knowing what to say isn't a bad thing.
+Why does every conversation need words?
+Silence is a beautiful thing.
+I guess silence could be taken as "awkward" in some people's eyes.
+Which is a funny notion, since each person can leave the silence at any time, making the silence a beautiful thing.
+Silence shows that two people want to be next to each other, and they don't need words to accomplish that.
+In fact, words sometimes take us away from the moment instead of pulling us in.

 ## Focus

 Reading is good, not only for learning, but also for working on one's focus.
 The more focus the bigger things that can be accomplished.